Amsterdam/design-system/CONTRIBUTING.md

 ## Cooperation with NL Design System

-Components in this repository may become part of the NL Design System component library.
+This repository is part of the [NL Design System](https://nldesignsystem.nl/).
 When you contribute to this project you allow your contributions to be made a part of the NL Design System component library.
-The NL Design System project maintainers decide which components will be included in their component library.
+For more information, please read about [the contribution model of the NL Design System](https://nldesignsystem.nl/meedoen/estafettemodel/).